How to tell the difference between real and fake leather

 Warning Disclaimer: Only try this test on products you are willing to possibly damage and follow proper fire safety protocol.
 Isitleather.com is not responsible for any damages caused by irresponsible use.

 Real Leather is typically heftier than synthetic materials, as it is the hide of an animal.
 It often measures 1.0-1.4 millimeters in thickness and should resist folding.
 Real leather is a more hearty and flexible material.
 When folded, it should return to its natural shape.
-Fake leather, on the other hand, is likely to be thin, stiff, and have more of a plastic or cardboard type of feel to it.
-When folded, it is likely to create a temporary wrinkle or impression in the material.

 Viewing the backside of the material can be helpful for determining its authenticity.
 The backside of real leather has a rough, resistant, and suede like feel to it.
 It almost feels like a rug or shaved down carpet as it is resistant to run your fingers across it.